webqit/oohtml-cli/README.md

 ###### Other

-+ **Markdown Metadata** - By default, `md-loader` automatically parses any found markdown metadata (defined at the top of the document between ««« and »»» or between --- and ---) into JSON and this will show up in the meta data for the file in the bundle's overall [JSON outline](#create_outline_file).
++ **Markdown Metadata** - By default, `md-loader` automatically parses any found markdown metadata (defined at the top of the document between ««« and »»» or between --- and ---) into JSON.
+This metadata object is added as a node to the bundle's overall [JSON outline](#create_outline_file).
 Below is an example metadata:

   ```md
   ---